International Association of Professional Farriers

 -October 26, 2025

 This Podiatry clinic will include both lectures and hands on work with assessing biomechanics, hoof balance, body compensations, and therapeutic hoofcare options.
 The morning will consist of lectures from the clinicians, while the afternoon we will break into small groups to learn individually with the clinicians through demos and hands on work.
-Participants will be broken into small groups and rotate through hands on demos with the 3 clinicians throughout the weekend.
-To register, see thehumblehoof.com/product/clinic
+Participants will be broken into small groups and rotate through hands on demos with the 4 clinicians throughout the weekend.
+There will be an optional round table discussion at 5pm.

 more info...